 The sound signals are reflected back by underground rock formations and are captured by hydrophones (acoustic receivers) in 'streamers' that are also towed by the vessel.
 The data collected by the hydrophones is recorded on board the vessel for later analysis and interpretation.

-Image used with permission from FishSAFE Information Project 2017 – FishSAFE.eu.
+Image used with permission from FishSAFE Information Project 2017 – FishSAFE.org.

-The survey covered approximately 166 square kilometres offshore from Golden Beach (between Loch Sport and Seaspray), Gippsland.
+The survey covered approximately 166km2 offshore from Golden Beach (between Loch Sport and Seaspray), Gippsland.

 The seismic survey was completed in February 2018.